 COMMUNICATING WITH YOUR CHILD WHEN THEY ARE RELUCTANT OR DEFIANT

 As a parent, I can safely say that sometimes it feels like we don't know how to talk to our children when they are being quiet (or defiant).
 I also know that it can give parents the feeling that their children don't want them around as much as they used to.
-As a teacher who reads students' reflective writing and as a researcher on this subject, students need their parents now more than in their other years and tend to feel like they don't matter anymore while their parents feel like they are just giving them the space they need.
-The articles below will help reach that balence of respecting their need for independence while still showing you care.
+As a teacher who reads students' reflective writing and as a researcher on this subject, students need their parents now more than in their younger years and tend to feel like they don't matter anymore while their parents feel like they are just giving them the space they need.
+The articles below will help reach that balance of respecting their need for independence while still showing you care.

 POSSIBLE DRUG ABUSE AND NEXT STEPS

 Drug and alcohol abuse are still upsetting student lives, so parents naturally have concerns that their children could be using them when they begin to act differently.
 How do we know if new behaviors are due to brain and hormone changes or to dangerous influences on their bodies?
 Hopefully, these resources will help.
 You might also want to visit the stress and depression page of this website for more possibilities.
 The following list is for narcotics, but diet pills and prescription drug abuse are becoming more prevalent, so I researched those for this website, as well.

 This is one of the hardest parts about being a parent.
 I know that I'm still learning as I go.
 Here are some great articles and resources I found in my research.

 The article below is an excellent resource for disciplining children who are at-risk for running away.